Dan Munro

 Daniel Munro (2 March 1887 – ?) was a Scottish footballer who played as a winger for Celtic, Bradford Park Avenue, Port Vale, and Clydebank.

 Career

-Munro began his career at Forres Mechanics, before he joined Celtic in 1907.
-He signed with Bradford Park Avenue in October 1910, and became a first team regular for the Second Division side.
-He joined Port Vale in the summer of 1914, and made his debut at outside-right in a 3–1 win over Everton Reserves in a Central League match at the Athletic Ground on 1 September 1914.
+Munro began his career at Forres Mechanics before he joined Celtic in 1907.
+He signed with Bradford Park Avenue in October 1910, and became a first-team regular for the Second Division side.
+He joined Port Vale in the summer of 1914.
+He made his debut at outside-right in a 3–1 win over Everton Reserves in a Central League match at the Athletic Ground on 1 September 1914.
 He was released at the end of the 1914–15 season as the club went into abeyance due to World War I. He later played for Clydebank.